Santanu1507/CodeClause_Random_Password_Generator.py/README.md

 ## Requirements

 - Python 3.x
-- Tkinter (should be pre-installed with Python)

 ## Usage

-1. Run the script using Python: `python password_generator.py`
+1. Run the script using Python.
 2. The script will generate a random password and display it in the console.

 ## Configuration